hoodiehq-archive/documentation/techdocs/api/client/hoodie.account.md

     ev.preventDefault();
     var username  = $('#signUpUsername').val();
     var password  = $('#signUpPassword').val();
-    var password2 = $('#signUpPassword2').val();

-    hoodie.account.signUp(username, password, password2);
+    hoodie.account.signUp(username, password)
+      .done(welcomeNewUser)
+      .fail(showErrorMessage);
 });
 ```

 ###### Notes
-> - You need to signIn after a signUp!
+> - there is no feature built-in to compare the password to a password confirmation.
-> - Second password does not get checked at the moment.
-It is still a bug.
-> Please make sure to validate this on the frontend side.
+>   If you need this logic, please validate this beforehand in your app.

 <br />